codatio/codat-docs/docs/auth-flow/customize/set-up-redirects.md

 - redirect with custom query parameters
 - redirect with reserved query parameters

-:::Note Redirect URLs in Embedded Link
+:::note Redirect URLs in Embedded Link

 Note that configuring redirects in the Codat Portal is only possible for Hosted Link.
 For Embedded Link, build out the required redirect configuration within your application.
 :::